jfwells/wp-united/README_FIRST.txt

 ﻿WP-UNITED WordPress Integration Mod v0.9.5 RC1 for phpBB3
 -----------------------------------------------
-Last updated: 01 Deceber 2007, by John Wells
+Last updated: 30 May 2009, by John Wells

 Check http://www.wp-united.com for latest versions, and for faster support